Hamas says it's sending a delegation to Qatar to continue Gaza ceasefire talks

 Since the ceasefire fell apart last month, Israel has blocked aid from entering Gaza and forces have also seized swaths of the coastal enclave in a bid to ratchet up pressure on Hamas to agree to a deal more aligned with Israel's terms.

-On Monday, the United Nations humanitarian office warned that the humanitarian situation in Gaza is now likely to be “the worst” since Israel launched its retaliation to Hamas’ attacks 18 months ago, pointing to the Israeli ban on all supplies entering the Gaza Strip since March 2.
+On Monday, the United Nations humanitarian office warned that the humanitarian situation in Gaza is now likely to be “the worst” since Israel launched its retaliation to Hamas’ Oct.
+7, 2023, attack, pointing to the Israeli ban on all supplies entering the Gaza Strip since March 2.

 U.N. spokesman Stephane Dujarric told reporters: “No fuel has come in, no food has come in, no medicine has come in.”

-The war started when Hamas-led militants killed 1,200 people, mostly civilians, during an Oct.
-7, 2023 attack on southern Israel and took 250 people captive.
-Many were freed in ceasefire deals and 59 remain in Gaza, 24 of whom are believed to still be alive.
+The war started when Hamas-led militants killed 1,200 people, mostly civilians, during the attack on southern Israel and took 251 people captive.
+Most have since been freed in ceasefire agreements and other deals.
+Fifty-nine remain in Gaza, 24 of whom are believed to still be alive.

-The Health Ministry said Monday that 38 bodies were brought to hospitals across the territory over the past 24 hours.
-It said more than 1,600 people had been killed since the ceasefire collapsed.
+The Health Ministry said Monday that the bodies of 38 people killed in Israeli strikes were brought to hospitals across the territory over the past 24 hours.
+It said more than 1,600 people have been killed since the ceasefire collapsed.

 Also Monday, the International Committee of the Red Cross confirmed that a Palestinian medic was detained during an Israeli military operation in which troops killed 15 first responders in the Gaza Strip.
 It was the first confirmation of the medic's whereabouts since the March 23 attack in southern Gaza.